 For information on how to configure Grafana to query Managed Service for Prometheus data, see Configure a query user interface.

-For information on how to query Cloud Monitoring metrics using PromQL, see PromQL for Cloud Monitoring metrics.
+For information on how to query Cloud Monitoring metrics using PromQL, see PromQL in Cloud Monitoring.

 Rule and alert evaluation